 Overwatch’s 32 heroes form one of the most iconic casts in recent e-sport history.

-This list aims to shed light on Overwatch’s current pecking order.
+This list aims to shed light on Overwatch’s current picking order.
 Keep reading if you want to know which heroes to play in the current meta.

 Table of ContentsShow

 Tier List Methodology

 This tier list is consistent with the game’s competitive 26th season and is valid for all ranks, except perhaps Grandmaster.

 All buffs, nerfs and patches before the start of the season are recognized.
 The heroes are ranked based on different factors, including:

 - Pick rate in competitive play: how frequently a hero is picked in Bronze through Grandmaster-ranked games.

 - Win rate in competitive play: the likelihood of a hero being part of the winning team when participating in games.
 Certain caveats are considered, such as heroes that have high win rates but extremely low pick rates will not automatically be placed in the upper rankings.

 - Role efficacy: how good the hero performs their role as an Attacker, Tank or Support.